 Bring your patchouli, pheasant skirt, and folk music to Topanga Canyon.
 Don't have any of the above?
 Come anyway.
-You're sure to find plenty of artsy culture here.
+You're sure to find plenty of artsy culture and plenty to do and see here.
 Topanga Canyon (State Highway 27) connects the 101 Freeway in the west San Fernando Valley to the Pacific Coast Highway in picturesque Malibu.

 In the 1920's many "Hollywood types" came to Topanga and built guest cottages for weekend getaways.
 Historically known as an artist and musician colony, this bohemian enclave has been home to the likes of Alice Cooper, Van Morrison, Arlo Guthrie, and many more famous musicians.
 Neil Young composed his "After the Gold Rush" album in his Topanga "treehouse".